-We add back lease payments to EBITDA because when we calculate EBITDA, we subtract lease payments or we charge off the lease payments to profit and loss account to derive the earnings.
+We add back lease payments to EBITDA because when we calculate EBITDA, we subtract lease payments or charge the lease payments to the profit and loss account to derive the earnings.
 Hence, by adding it back, we get a firm’s ability and earnings before making such lease payments.

 The following example will help in better understanding the calculation for this ratio.